-The first priority for a victim of a domestic violence, dating violence, sexual assault or stalking, is to get to a place of safety.
+The first priority for a victim of a domestic violence, dating violence, sexual assault, or stalking, is to get to a place of safety.
 The victim should then obtain necessary medical treatment.
-These crimes should be reported as soon as possible to the College Police Department, the Behavioral Intervention Team via a BIT referral, the Student Health Center and/or local area law enforcement (by dialing 911.)
-If you are a victim of a domestic violence, dating violence, sexual assault or stalking, time is also a critical factor for the preservation of evidence that may be helpful for criminal prosecution or for obtaining a protection order.
+These crimes should be reported as soon as possible to the VCCCD Police Department, the Behavioral Intervention and Care Team, the Student Health Center, and/or local area law enforcement (by dialing 9-1-1).
+If you are a victim of domestic violence, dating violence, sexual assault, or stalking, time is also a critical factor for the preservation of evidence that may be helpful for criminal prosecution or for obtaining a protection order.